Yusuffrih/Sarah-Gordon-Music/README.md

 * Surface Duo
 * Galaxy Fold

-The compatibility testing was successful on all devices, giving the website an attractive look and feel as well as functionality on all.
+The compatibility testing was **successful on all devices**, giving the website an attractive look and feel as well as functionality on all.

 #### Browsers

 I tested the website's compatibility using the Microsoft Edge (Chromium) Developer Tools.
 The following browsers were tested:

+* Google Chrome
+* Safari
+* Microsoft Edge
+* Mozilla Firefox

+The compatibility testing was **successful on all websites**, giving the website an equally attractive look and feel as well as functionality on all browsers.